Melody-Lisa/roll-resin/README.md

 - As a returning site user, I would like to receive email confirmation when I register, so that I can verify my account easily.
 - As a returning site user, I would like a secure login and registration process, so that I can protect my personal information.
 - As a returning site user, I would like a dashboard where I can view and manage my orders, so that I can track my purchases and manage my account.
-- As a returning site user, I would like to easily edit my personal information, so that I can update my details as needed.
 - As a returning site user, I would like to view the company's latest news, so that I can keep up to date with their products.
 - As a returning site user, I would like to be able to save products to buy later, without having to add them to my basket.